Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 <p align="center"><b> END-USER:</b> Our first user story is the end-user, who walks around with the M5Stack on his arm, which counts his steps, and displays the health bar of the Bean.
 The health bar is reflective of how much time the user has left, in order to view the specific time remaining they have to use the web.
 The user can also use the web to enroll in challenges set by sponsors, and view their total steps.
 As a reward for successfully completing challenges, they end-user will receive extra time added to their account. </p>

 <p align="center"><b> ADMIN:</b> Our second user story is the admin, who can utilise the management dashboard to to track the userbase.
 They are able to track statistics of the user, sponsors, and challenges in order to ensure the success of the product and see how others are interacting with the product.
+This can essential for making business decisions, and to see if attracting customers and sponsers is successful, or if many customers have left and for what reason (not enough challenges or sponsors present).
 If an individual user has an issue, they are able to use the management dashboard to view their profile.
 Using the management dashboard, they are able to monitor and visualize the data in a user friendly way. </p>

 <p align="center"><b> SPONSOR:</b> Finally, our third user story is the sponsor.
 The sponsor uses the website to create a profile, and then set challenges for the average user to enrol them.
 They are able to use these challenges as a way to promote their business and brand.</p>